 Classic 1980s Personality Pin-up Posters!

-Cool, Collectible and Classic Personality Pin-up Posters of the 1980s
+Collectible Personality Pin-up Posters of the 1980s

 Personality pin-up posters have been popular for a long time and in the 70's interest in them seemed to skyrocket with the Farrah Fawcett bikini pose that sold a record number of units.
 Since Farrah helped to revitalize the industry, it's been going strong ever since.
 While the 70s gave us a nice selection of poses, the 80's also had a nice variety of pin-up posters showing off the faces and figures of popular 80's actors, actresses, musicians, sports celebrities and more.